 - “The Wall Test: Have Great Posture and Relieve Back Pain,” 1minuteHealthTips.com (0:48mins)

-If one of the aforementioned parts of the body cannot touch the wall or your posture needs tweaks, here’s some tips to improve it.
+If one of the aforementioned parts of the body cannot touch the wall or your posture needs tweaks, here’s a list of tips to improve it that I have learned over the years from massage therapists, my chiropractor, yoga instructors, colleagues, friends, videos and articles.

 Tips to Help Improve One’s Posture